Celebrity Kiters 2023

 Susan Tislow lives in Kent, Washington.
 She got into kite flying 25 years ago while at the beach and she hasn’t stopped flying since.

-Windscape 2022 will be Tory’s first kite Festival.
+Windscape 2022 was Tory’s first kite Festival.
 Having flown for 5-6 years, his specialty is kite aerobatics utilizing two-line Parafoil Stunt Kites of up to three meters in wingspan and often with three 30 meter long tails in tow.

 Wayne Marshall has been flying kites since he attended the 2000 Pincher Creek Kite Festival.